apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

     1 row selected (0.102 seconds)

 ## SPLIT
-Splits a string into a list of substrings using a specified delimiter character.
+Splits the input string into a list of substrings using the specified delimiter character.

 ### SPLIT Syntax
     SPLIT(string, delimiter)